Mutiu123/euro-banknotes-classification/README.md

 ## Methodology:
 1. **Data Collection and Preprocessing**:
    - A diverse dataset of Euro banknote images were gathered.
-Each note  labeled with its corresponding denomination 5 EUR, 10 EUR, 20 EUR, 50 EUR, 100 EUR, 200 EUR and 500 EUR).
+Each note  labeled with its corresponding denominations (5 EUR, 10 EUR, 20 EUR, 50 EUR, 100 EUR, 200 EUR and 500 EUR).
    - Preprocess the images by resizing, normalizing, and augmenting them to enhance model robustness.

 2. **Transfer Learning with Pretrained CNNs**: